microsoft/DirectX-Specs/d3d/Raytracing.md

 v1.12|4/6/2020|<li>For `D3D12_RAYTRACING_ACCELERATION_STRUCTURE_COPY_MODE_VISUALIZATION_DECODE_FOR_TOOLS`, clarified that the result is self contained in the destination buffer.</li>
 v1.13|7/6/2020|<li>For [D3D12_RAYTRACING_GEOMETRY_TRIANGLES_DESC](#d3d12_raytracing_geometry_triangles_desc), clarified that if an index buffer is present, this must be at least the maximum index value in the index buffer + 1.</li><li>Clarified that a null hit group counts as opaque geometry.</li>
 v1.14|1/12/2021|<li>Clarified that [RayFlags()](#rayflags) does not reveal any flags that may have been added externally via [D3D12_RAYTRACING_PIPELINE_CONFIG1](#d3d12_raytracing_pipeline_config1).</li>
+v1.15|3/26/2021|<li>Added [payload access qualifiers](#payload-access-qualifiers) section, introducing a way to annotate members of ray payloads to indicate which shader stages read and/or write individual members of the payload.
+This lets implementations optimize data flow in ray traversal.
+It is opt-in for apps starting with shader model 6.6, and if present in shaders appears as metadata that is ignored by existing drivers.
+For shader model 6.7 and higher these payload access qualifiers are required to be used by default (opt-out).</li>